-This is the breakdown of the population of a country into age groups.
+This is the break down of the population of a country into age groups.
 Age distribution in economics is very important as it shows the usefulness of population and the supply of labor required in different sectors of the economy.
 The population of a country can be divided into the following three age groups.
-These are; 0-14 years, 15-59 years and 60 years and above (Table no. 1).
+These are; 0-14 years, 15-59 years and 60 years and above.